QubesOS/qubes-doc/introduction/intro.rst

 - If you’re a current or potential Qubes user, you may want to check out the :doc:`documentation </index>` and the :ref:`user FAQ <introduction/faq:users>`.
-- If you’re a developer, there’s dedicated :ref:`index:Developer Documentation` and a :ref:`developer FAQ <introduction/faq:developers>` just for you.
+- If you’re a developer, there’s dedicated :ref:`developer documentation <index:developer documentation>` and a :ref:`developer FAQ <introduction/faq:developers>` just for you.
 - Ready to give Qubes a try?
-Head on over to the `downloads page <https://www.qubes-os.org/downloads/>`__, and read the :doc:`Installation guide </user/downloading-installing-upgrading/installation-guide>`.
+Head on over to the `downloads page <https://www.qubes-os.org/downloads/>`__, and read the :doc:`installation guide </user/downloading-installing-upgrading/installation-guide>`.
 - Need help, or just want to join the conversation?
 Learn more about :doc:`help, support, the mailing lists, and the forum </introduction/support>`.